Disclaimer: Don't own them!

 "Nah, yah can't," she put out her cigarette and immediately took another one out of the pack and lit it.
 "An' why don't yah let me ask the questions, just for a change, huh?"

 "D'accord," he said, trying to comply with her wishes.
-He plainly saw the sadness in her eyes.
+There was nothing but plain sadness in her eyes.
 He felt it too.
 "I've missed that.
 Haven't y'?"

 Rogue pretended she didn't hear that, just leaning her neck back and staring at the smoke that made circles up to the ceiling.